-Stay up to date with the latest news by joining our mailing list!
-Click here to sign up.
+Stay up to date with the latest news by joining the mailing list!
+SIGN UP NOW

 In addition to a rigorous curriculum, the Studio School offers a variety of student programming, including a rotating schedule of exhibitions featuring current student and alumni works, as well as changing exhibitions of contemporary works by professional artists in the Laura Lee Blanton Gallery; lectures in the Frank Freed Auditorium; and a variety of events offered through the Student/Alumni Organization.

 Free parking is available in front of the school at 5101 Montrose Blvd. (entrances on Montrose and Bartlett) More information about parking at the Glassell Studio School and the MFAH: PARKING

 Housed in a 41,669-square-foot, glass-block building that permits diffused daylight in every classroom and shop, the Glassell Studio School was the first of its kind in the Southwest.
 Technical efficiency, productivity, and great design were assured by faculty and architects, resulting in a building that supports the creative process through form and function.
 Highlights include: